LLaRA: Large Language-Recommendation Assistant: Related Work

 \subsection{Multi-Modal Large Language Models}

-Despite their versatility and promising performance, LLMs are restricted to textual inputs.
+Despite their versatility and promising performance, most LLMs are restricted to textual inputs.
 However, a vast reservoir of information and knowledge resides in other modalities, including vision, video, and audio.
-Consequently, researchers have proposed Multi-modal Large Language Models (MLLMs), with the objective of amalgamating the domain of text with other modalities \cite{clip,declip}.
-Recent MLLMs suggest that visual feature space can be harmoniously aligned with the input textual space \cite{blip2, minigpt4, Frozen, PALM-E}, thereby empowering them to perform language generation tasks conditioned on visual inputs.
-Beyond vision, researchers have incorporated other modalities, such as video \cite{Video-LLaMA} and audio \cite{macawllm}, into LMs, enabling them to digest information and knowledge of other modalities.
-We draw inspiration from these revelations to devise LLaRA, which fuses multi-modal information to enhance the sequential recommendation.
+Consequently, researchers have proposed Multi-modal Large Language Models (MLLMs), to integrate the text with other modalities \cite{clip,declip}.
+Recent MLLMs suggest that visual space can be harmoniously aligned with textual space \cite{blip2, minigpt4, Frozen, PALM-E}, thereby empowering them to perform language generation tasks conditioned on visual inputs.
+Beyond vision, other modalities like video \cite{Video-LLaMA}, audio \cite{macawllm}, graph \cite{molca}, and 3D point clouds \cite{3D-LLM, 3d-molm} are incorporated into LLMs, enabling them to digest information and knowledge of other modalities.
+We draw inspiration from these prior studies to devise LLaRA, which fuses multi-modal information to enhance sequential recommendation.